Loop (2020 film): Plot

 Renee, a non-verbal autistic girl, sits in a canoe and plays with a sound app on her phone.
-Marcus arrives late and the camp counselor partners him with Renee, much to his annoyance.
+Marcus arrives late, and the camp counselor partners him with Renee, much to his annoyance.
 When Marcus attempts to show off his paddling skills, Renee is unimpressed and starts rocking the boat.
-Marcus asks her what she wants and she has him paddle to land so she can touch the reeds.
+Marcus asks her what she wants, and she has him paddle to land so she can touch the reeds.

 When Renee goes back to her phone, Marcus has an idea.
 He paddles them to a tunnel and has Renee play her phone so that the sound can reverberate.
 Renee enjoys at first, but then a speedboat races by and the noise overwhelms her.
 She frantically paddles out of the tunnel and they crash onto the waterside.
-Renee has a meltdown, throwing her phone into the lake and hiding under the canoe, while Marcus watches in bewilderment.
+Renee has a breakdown, throwing her phone into the lake and hiding under the canoe, while Marcus watches in bewilderment.

 Later, Marcus pulls up a reed and places it next to the canoe where Renee can see it.
 He sits nearby until Renee calms down.
 She sits up, takes the reed, and begins to giggle.
 The two repeat the sound that the phone made together.
 The two of them get back into the canoe and paddle back to the camp.

 When Renee's recovered phone begins working again, it receives a message from Marcus asking if she wants to go canoeing again.